Two years, man. Two years.

 There are some other things like this that I "know" how to do and yet don't do well, no matter how hard I try...

 - Ironing.
 I can't tell you how thankful I am for my wife's ability to put creases into things.
-When I was single I used to buy bottles of "Spray and Starch" so that I could spray my clothes into stiffness.
-I try to iron...
-I really do.
-But I just end up making the wrinkles look like better wrinkles.
-And so whenever I start to try and end up with a collection of professional looking zig zags, my wife starts to giggle and takes over.
+Anytime I try to iron I just end up making the wrinkles look like better wrinkles.
+When I was single I used to buy bottles of "Spray and Starch" so I could drizzle my clothes into stiffness.
+Their stock must have dropped after I got married.

 - Penmanship: I once found a paper I wrote from fourth grade.
 Sadly, my penmanship today is the same.
 Remember on Charlie Brown cartoons how whenever someone would write a letter they would show a bunch of zig zags at the top of the screen on a piece of paper?
 Yeah... you could read that better than you could read my handwriting.
 Thank the Lord for computers.